-Subrecipients can alleviate the problem by increasing supervision of staff or by enlisting Governing Board members to perform some functions to achieve adequate separation of duties.
+Subrecipients can ensure adequate separation of duties by increasing supervision of staff through enlisting Governing Board members to perform some functions.

 9.045 GENERAL LEDGER ACCOUNT STRUCTURE

 Costs/expenditures of Grant Subaward funds must be recorded in the general ledger.
 All general ledger account entries must be supported by subsidiary records and original source documentation.
 The format of the subsidiary records is determined by the Subrecipient.
 Subrecipients must be able to produce documentation (i.e., work sheet) that general ledger entries can be traced (reconciled) to Report of Expenditures & Payment Request.